aasaisathya/Udacity/Blog_Post/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using FIFA 18 Complete Player Dataset to better understand:
+The motivation behind the project is to study and understand the soccer players collected in FIFA 18 and analyze which Club or National Team has the best-rated players, co-relate between age and overall rating, nationality, potential, etc. and the results could add value to fantasy premier league enthusiasts.
+I would like to attempt the following questions to interested

-Question 1: Which Nation has most number of Soccer Players collected in FIFA 18, list the top 20 Nations
+1. Which Country has the maximum number of Soccer Players collected in FIFA 18 and List the top 20 countries?

-Question 2: How about the age distribution of the FIFA 18 Players?
+2. What is the age distribution of the FIFA 18 Players?

-Question 3: Find out the top 10 clubs with highest total player market value, and the highest average player wage
+3. Identify the top 10 clubs with the highest total player market value, and the highest average player wage?

-Question 4: Choose the best squad
+4. Identify the best Squad?

-Question 5: Correlation between Age, Overall, Potential, Position, Club, Nationality, Special vs Value/Wage
+5. Do Correlation between Age, Overall, Potential, Position, Club, Nationality, Special vs Value/Wage

 ## File Descriptions <a name="files"></a>